werk/cellular/README.md

 The above example declares a rule named `fall` whose pattern matrix is 1 column wide and 2 rows high.

 Then comes the separator `--`, followed by a conditional `x > y -> ...`.
-Only if the condition holds do the rule apply.
+Only if the condition holds does the rule apply.

 Then comes an *expression matrix* `b. a.`, in this case of the same dimensions as the pattern matrix.